StoneTone/DiscordBotV3/README.md

 To run this application locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Create a `.env` file in the root directory of the project.
+2. Create a `application-lcl.properties` file in the root directory of the project and add to your `.gitignore`
+3. Uncomment the line in your `application.properties` file
-3. Add the following properties to the `.env` file:
+4. Add the following properties to the `lcl.properties` file:
 ```
 DISCORD_TOKEN=your_discord_bot_token
 GUILD_ID=your_server_id